nathanlane/industrialpolicyclass/README.md

-# Industrial Policy Module - Oxford
+# Industrial Policy MSc. - Syllabus Home
 Industrial development and industrial policy class.

 This is a course webpage, together with the Canvas page, dedicated to the Industrial Development module